Countess Maya von Schönburg-Glauchau

-Countess Maria Felicitas von Schönburg-Glauchau (Maria Felicitas Alexandra Albertina Assunta Anna Fernanda Beatrix Gräfin von Schönburg-Glauchau; 15 August 1958 – 27 January 2019), also known as Maya von Schönburg, was a German socialite.
+Maria Felicitas, Countess von Schönburg-Glauchau (Maria Felicitas Alexandra Albertina Assunta Anna Fernanda Beatrix Gräfin von Schönburg-Glauchau; 15 August 1958 – 27 January 2019), also known as Maya von Schönburg, was a German socialite.

 Early life and family

-Countess Maya von Schönburg-Glauchau was born on 15 August 1958 to Joachim, Count of Schönburg-Glauchau and his first wife, Countess Beatrix Széchenyi de Sárvár-Felsővidék.
+Maya, Countess of Schönburg-Glauchau was born on 15 August 1958 to Joachim, Count of Schönburg-Glauchau and his first wife, Countess Beatrix Széchenyi de Sárvár-Felsővidék.
 Her father was the nominal successor head of the mediatized German comital Schönburg-Glauchau.
 Her mother is the great-granddaughter of the Hungarian social reformer Count István Széchenyi.

-Maya was the sister of Count Carl-Alban, Count Alexander, and Princess Gloria von Thurn und Taxis.
-She was the half-sister of Countess Anabel from her father's second marriage to Ursula Zwicker.
+Maya was the sister of Carl-Alban, Alexander, Count of Schönburg-Glauchau, and Gloria, Princess of Thurn and Taxis.
+She was the half-sister of Anabel from her father's second marriage to Ursula Zwicker.

-In the 1960s, Countess Maya von Schönburg-Glauchau's family moved to Togo due to her father's profession as a journalist and foreign correspondent.
+In the 1960s, Maya von Schönburg-Glauchau's family moved to Togo due to her father's profession as a journalist and foreign correspondent.
 They later moved to Somalia, where she was educated at an Italian missionary school in Mogadishu.
 The family returned to Germany in 1970, residing in Meckenheim in the Rhineland.
 Following the reunification of Germany in 1990, her father reclaimed the family's estates in Saxony which had been taken by the Soviets after World War II.

-Countess von Schönburg-Glauchau was the maternal aunt of Princess Maria Theresia, Princess Elisabeth, and Albert, 12th Prince of Thurn and Taxis.
+Maya von Schönburg-Glauchau was the maternal aunt of Maria Theresia, Princess of Thurn and Taxis (born 1980), Elisabeth, Princess of Thurn und Taxis, and Albert, 12th Prince of Thurn and Taxis.